Hemostatic Agents and Blood Coagulation

 Hemostatic agents (HA) such as powders, adhesives, gauze and sealants have been used for decades to control bleeding and their demand has recently grown by the expansion of minimally invasive surgery and complex reconstructive procedures.
 Evaluating with precision the efficacy of hemostatic agents is crucial for product development and production.

-Conventional testing instruments like rheometers, TEG, ROTEM, compression testers are not adapted for in vitro studies and do not provide a comprehensive evaluation of the effect of hemostatic agents on blood during clot formation.
+Conventional testing instruments like rheometers, TEG, ROTEM, compression testers are not adapted for in vitro studies and do not provide a comprehensive evaluation of the effect of hemostatic agents on blood during the coagulation process.
 Therefore, visual inspection is often the only qualitative way to assess clot formation.

 In this example, two commercially available HA were tested with whole blood at different concentrations.
 It clearly appears how increasing the HA dosage in the blood influences both the clot strength and the clot initiation time.